hany0013/WeatherApp/README.md

-Hi!
-I created this simple Weather App in my IOS development class using the Swift programming language.
+  A simple weather app I built in my IOS developmment class using the Swift programming language.